pavle99/node-api-template/README.md

 ## Features

- - **🤏 Minimal**: You have the bare minimum to start your API project.
-You can install any ORM you want, you can use any file structure you want...
  - **🦺 Typesafe**: I am using Typescript.
 Zod is also installed and everything is using it (including Express!).
+ - **🔒 Authed**: Logic for registering and logging in users is already implemented as well as guarding routes with JWT middleware.
  - **📝 Linted**: ESLint is configured with Prettier, rules are created and everything is working, even autoformatting.
 Now you don't have to enter in the settings nightmare anymore.
  - **📦 Production-ready Dockerization**: A Dockerfile is already created and optimized for production.
 It includes several stages so you can run it also for a development instance.
  - **📚 Auto docs generation**: Yeah, you heard it right.
 The boilerplate will generate OpenAPI 3 docs from your routes automatically!
  - **👤 Auto client generation**: Even better!
 Now you will have automatically generated a fully type safe file that you can drop into your front-end code and do API calls to the API without worrying about coding it!
  - **📄 Aliases support**: No more imports like "../../../../file"!
 Aliases are fully supported, both in dev and prod runtimes!
- - **🔥 Hot-reload**: In development, you will have hot-reload when you do file changes, as you deserve.
+ - **🔥 Hot-reload**: In development, you will have hot-reload when you do file changes.
+No more restarting the server manually!
  - **➰ Multi-instance, auto-restart and dockerized**: In the Dockerized production build, you won't have to worry about instances, restarts... everything is already configured with PM2.

 ## Requeriments